WefaaRobotics/Smorphi_Documentation/source/index.rst

 * **Advanced Features**:
    * Our C++ api ( ``<smorphi.h>`` ) could be located in the smorphi libraries, this api is actively referenced for all the locomotion and shape changing actions for the smorphi robot
-   * Furthrmore, our C++ SDK which is also part of smorphi libraries, provides the whole stack of smorphi class and its objects which could be further developed/modified for uses/researches involving more than 4 modules (or) more than 7 shapes
+   * Furthermore, our C++ SDK which is also part of smorphi libraries, provides the whole stack of smorphi class and its objects which could be further developed/modified for uses/researches involving more than 4 modules (or) more than 7 shapes
    * Our smorphi base android SDK is available on our `smorphi app github <https://github.com/WefaaRobotics/Smorphi-App-Android/tree/main/SimpleBluetoothTerminal-final/app/release>`_ page, which could be used for modifying/developing user specific bluetooth applications for smorphi robot

 * **Diagnostics & Trobleshooting**: